Fred I. Parker: Federal judicial service

 Parker was nominated by President George H. W. Bush on June 21, 1990, to a seat on the United States District Court for the District of Vermont vacated by Judge Albert W. Coffrin.
 He was confirmed by the United States Senate on August 3, 1990, and received commission on August 7, 1990.
 He served as Chief Judge from 1991 to 1994.
-His service was terminated on October 11, 1994, due to elevation to the Second Circuit.
+His service was terminated on October 11, 1994, due to elevation to the court of appeals.

 Parker was a federal judge on the United States Court of Appeals for the Second Circuit.
-Parker was nominated by President Bill Clinton on August 25, 1994, to a seat on the United States Court of Appeals for the Second Circuit vacated by James Lowell Oakes.
+Parker was nominated by President Bill Clinton on August 25, 1994, to a seat on the United States Court of Appeals for the Second Circuit vacated by James L. Oakes.
 He was confirmed by the Senate on October 7, 1994, and received commission on October 11, 1994.
 His service was terminated on August 12, 2003, due to death.